jamesAlhassan/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 1-memcpy.c script - a function that copies memory area.

 2-strchr.c script -  a function that locates a character in a string.

+3-strspn.c script -  a function that gets the length of a prefix substring.